 The battleground for winning wallet-share seems to be in high-end rewards offered.
 Platinum cards, in particular, offered by Visa and MasterCard give the card-holder all sorts of concierge and assistance services, plus exclusive offers to major concerts, sports tournaments etc. These platinum rewards are designed to tempt banks and other financial institutions into promoting one or the other, Visa or MasterCard, to their customers.

-There are two other well-known players in the credit card game, American Express and Diners Club.
+There are two other well-known players in the credit card game, American Express (AMEX) and Diners Club.

 Which one should you choose?